-In addition to continuing the actions and services from last year, the district will be increasing a 0.50 FTE site administrator support focus on supporting Tier 1 Instruction, SEL, and extended day programs through the MTSS framework.
-In addition counseling services will be increased at all sites to provide additional mental health support, with a minimum of 3 days at the elementary school sites and 5 days for our middle schools.
-The district will also provide additional behavior specialist support hours to meet the increased need in the general education classrooms.
+In addition to continuing the actions and services from last year, the district will be increasing a 1.0 FTE site administrator support focus on supporting Tier 1 Instruction, SEL, and extended day programs thround the MTSS framework.
+Inaddition counseling services will be increased at all sites to provide additional mental health support, with a minimum of 3 days at the elementary school sites and 5 days and additional counsleors for middle school.
+Te district also will providing increasing additional behavior specialist support hours to meet the increased need in the general education classrooms.